-10.3 Where service change proposals require a capital investment in new facilities, Information Technology (IT) or equipment, NHS Boards are required to comply with the Scottish Capital Investment Manual.
+10.3 Where service change proposals require a capital investment in new facilities, Information Technology (IT) or equipment, NHS boards and Integration Joint Boards are required to comply with the Scottish Capital Investment Manual.
 This is technical guidance setting out how such projects should be developed and delivered and the governance and approval processes which apply.
-In the case of projects relating to major service change, business cases for capital investment will only be considered by the Capital Investment Group at the Scottish Government Health Directorates where such proposals have been approved by the Cabinet Secretary for Health and Wellbeing.
-All business cases developed by NHS Boards (whether resulting from major service changes or not) require to demonstrate that there has been appropriate stakeholder involvement and engagement in accordance with current guidance.
+In the case of projects relating to major service change, business cases for capital investment will only be considered by the Capital Investment Group at the Scottish Government where such proposals have been approved by the Cabinet Secretary for Health and Sport.
+All business cases developed by NHS boards and Integration Joint Boards (whether resulting from major service changes or not) require to demonstrate that there has been appropriate stakeholder involvement and engagement in accordance with current guidance.

-11. EVALUATION
+11. Evaluation

-- 11.1 As with any major project, evaluation is essential, and is a requirement of The Green Book, which states that: - 11.2 "Evaluation examines the outturn of a policy, programme or project against what was expected, and is designed to ensure that the lessons learned are fed back into the decisions-making processes.
-This ensures government action is continually refined to reflect what best achieves objectives and promotes the public interest". - 11.3 Consideration should be given as to how best to involve relevant stakeholders in the evaluation process, and to share the outcome with them.
-There should be systems in place to ensure that any learning that can be identified is shared both within the Board and with colleagues in other Boards.
+- 11.1 As with any major project, evaluation is essential, and is a requirement of The Green Book, which states that; 'Monitoring and evaluation should be part of the development and planning of an intervention from the start.'
+Guidance on conducting evaluation is contained in the Magenta Book.
+Evaluation reports, and the research that informs them, should be placed in the public domain in line with government transparency standards 16 - 11.2 Consideration should be given as to how best to involve relevant stakeholders in the evaluation process, and to share the outcome with them.
+There should be systems in place to ensure that any learning that can be identified is shared both within the NHS board or Integration Joint Board and with colleagues in other NHS boards and Integration Joint Boards.